section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 We then check if our objective row is optimal(has no negative value).
 If optimal, we execute the process; otherwise, we continue to find the next pivot column and pivot value until the $Z^th$ row is optimal.

-Doing so on the above tableau, finally, we will end up with the following tableau.
+Doing so on the above tableau, finally, we will end up with the following tableau:

 $\begin{bmatrix}
 \begin{array}{c|ccccc|cc}